|Previous College:||Salisbury '01|

 |Master's Degree:||Concordia Irvine '15|

 Chuck Goldstein became Gallaudet University's 36th head football coach in the program's 116-year history on December 17, 2009.
-The 2016 season will be his seventh season as the head coach and the seventh with the program.
+The 2018 season will be his ninth season as the head coach and the 10th with the program.

 Goldstein led Gallaudet to a historic season in 2013 as the Bison won their first nine games, the best start to a season in school history, en route to capturing the first Eastern Collegiate Football Conference (ECFC) championship.
 The Bison finished the year 9-2 overall and 6-1 in the conference.
 GU clinched its first NCAA tournament appearance and the football team became the first GU male team sport to make a NCAA tournament appearance.
 Goldstein was named the 2013 ECFC Coach of the Year by his peers as Gallaudet placed 11 players on the all-conference team.
 Gallaudet was ranked No. 25 on Nov.
 11, the first national ranking in school history.
 Along the way the Bison received unprecedented national media exposure as there were over 60 stories written, broadcasted, printed and posted about the Bison including stories done on ESPN, CBS Evening News, The Associated Press, Washington Post and all of the local D.C. television stations.